 My research resides at the intersection of conservation, animal behavior and communication, landscape ecology, and community ecology.
-I want to know how wildlife responds to a changing landscape and human management, and how these responses are mediated by community interactions and the use of personal and social information.
+I want to know how wildlife responds to a changing landscape, social systems, and human management, and how these responses are mediated by community interactions and animal behavior.
 Utilizing experimental, comparative and modeling approaches, we can develop an understanding of the patterns and processes that underlie wildlife response to landscape change.

 - Avian nesting ecology, plasticity, and evolutionary life history strategies